-The bill H. B. No. 2025-2026 amends sections 5721.32, 5721.33, and 5721.42 of the Revised Code to establish a sunset provision for the sale of delinquent property tax certificates, which will end on January 1, 2027.
-It mandates that all sales or transfers of tax certificates must be completed by December 31, 2026, with any transactions after this date deemed void.
-The county treasurer is authorized to conduct public auctions for these tax certificates until the deadline and may offer them in blocks, with a defined certificate period of three to six years.
-The bill also outlines the registration and bidding process for potential buyers, including the requirement for a registration form and cash deposit, while specifying that tax certificates cannot be sold to the owners of the corresponding parcels.
+The bill amends sections 5721.32, 5721.33, and 5721.42 of the Revised Code to implement a sunset provision for the sale of delinquent property tax certificates, which will end on January 1, 2027.
+It mandates that all sales or transfers of tax certificates must be finalized by December 31, 2026, with any transactions occurring after this date deemed void.
+The county treasurer is authorized to conduct public auctions for these certificates until the deadline and may sell them in blocks, with a defined certificate period of three to six years.
+The bill also allows the treasurer to negotiate terms with potential buyers, including the possibility of premiums or discounts, while emphasizing that no payments or transfers will be accepted post-deadline.

 Statutes affected: As Introduced: 5721.32, 5721.33, 5721.42